codingwithowais/Snake-Street/README.md

 This game provides us the facility to score as much as we can within the game board and challenge the other users.
 Highest score is stored in the local storage and does not change until the score does not crosses that highest score mark.
-I have used GRID display property of CSS to display the snake and food.
+I have used GRID display property of CSS to display the snake and food. https://snakegamebyowais.netlify.app is the given link to play this game!